 Residents from Ingenia Lifestyle Hunter Valley, Peter and Anne Holmes, moved into their new home in the beginning of May.

-“We wanted to downsize and live in a lifestyle community as we wanted to own the home.
+“We wanted to downsize and live in a over 55s community as we wanted to own the home.

 “Owning the home was important to us as we can, to a degree, do our own modifications – for example add a shed to the backyard and if there’s ever a reason to leave, we keep whatever it sells for.